BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 out put:

-- "My dog's name is Willie."
+> My dog's name is Willie.
-- "My dog is 6 years old."
+> My dog is 6 years old.
-- "Willie is now sitting."
+> Willie is now sitting.
-- "Your dog's name is Lucy."
+> Your dog's name is Lucy.
-- "Your dog is 3 years old."
+> Your dog is 3 years old.
-- "Lucy is now sitting."
+> Lucy is now sitting.

 ### Working with classes and instances